masmusid/laravel-crud-from-scratch/readme.md

 ## LICENCE

-You can download the project, modify the code and use it anywhere you want.
+You can download the project, modify the code and use it anywhere you want without re-posting to your blog.
 Happy Coding :)

 Thank you.